Hemp Production

 Individuals and entities who wish to grow hemp in Hawaii must acquire a hemp production license from the U.S. Department of Agriculture (USDA) Domestic Hemp Production Program and comply with the following state requirements:

-- Hemp growth can only occur in the state agricultural district;
+1. Hemp growth can also occur outside of the state agricultural district;

-Applications for USDA hemp production licenses must be submitted directly to the USDA.
-The application may be viewed here: USDA Hemp Application (PDF).
+Applications for USDA hemp production licenses must be submitted directly to the USDA through Hemp eManagement Platform (HeMP).
+Applications are accepted on a rolling basis throughout the year.
 When applying for a USDA hemp production license, the applicant must provide a copy of an FBI criminal history report.
 Instructions on how to obtain the report from the FBI may be viewed here: FBI Criminal History Report.
 An applicant will not receive a USDA hemp production license if the applicant has been convicted of a felony related to a controlled substance in the last 10 years.
-Once issued, USDA hemp production licenses are active for three years unless the State of Hawaii elects to administer a State hemp production program or ban hemp production in the State.
+Once issued, USDA hemp production licenses are active for three years.

 All requirements and information related to the USDA hemp program may be viewed at https://www.ams.usda.gov/rules-regulations/hemp.
-If you have questions, please email [email protected] or call 202-720-2491.
+If you have questions, please email [email protected] or call (888) 721-HEMP(4367).

 HEMP TRANSPORTATION